42 Van Life Essentials that Make Life on the Road Easier

 Recovery boards

 Some dispersed camping roads are sandy or become muddy after rain so having a way to self-recover if you get stuck is important.
-These are our #1 must-have recovery accessories!
+The Maxtrax recovery boards are my #1 must-have recovery accessories!
+We got stuck in some deep sand in Baja, and if it weren’t for these boards, getting out would have been near impossible.

 Battery Jump Starter